GDPR: Protect Personally Identifiable Information

 Protection: After all these levels of security, the designated resources show a serialized coded value to protect their original data which is now obfuscated forever.
 In the example above, two resources continue to show their historic resource manager assignment.
 However, Cheryl Amos now appears throughout the application as

 Verify that you have backed up all your resource data before you run the Anonymize Personally Identifiable Information (PII) job.
 When you run this job, the resource data is permanently obfuscated.
 You cannot undo this operation.
-CA Support and CA Services personnel cannot help retrieve lost data unless you made a reliable backup.
+CA Support and Broadcom Service partners cannot help retrieve lost data unless you made a reliable backup.
 A backup is helpful if you are testing the feature and want to restore data, or you accidentally obfuscated data that you want to restore.
 However, you might need to encrypt, obfuscate, or purge the backup to comply with your security policies or other regulations.

 Install the PII Content Items

-SaaS users do not have to perform these steps.
-The content items for on-premise customers are automatically installed in new environments when you install the PMO Accelerator; however, upgrading customers can choose when to perform these steps or to decline.
+The PMO Accelerator add-in is required.
+The content items for on-premise customers are automatically installed in new environments when you install the PMO Accelerator; however, upgrading customers can choose when to perform these steps.

 Follow these steps: